monassar97/AB-SoundLibrary/README.md

         targetCompatibility = 1.8
      }

-9. check tahat the project minSdkVersion is 16
+9. check that the project minSdkVersion is 16

 10. Sync project